MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/bring-your-own-device.md

 ## Inventory page

-In the **Inventory** page, you will find an overview of all the rooms within your organization.
+In the **Inventory** page, you'll find an overview of all the rooms within your organization.
 You can explore your organization's inventory and devices and you can find rooms based on specific groups (country, city, buildings) or by utilizing the search function.

 There are two main tabs under **Inventory**: **Rooms** and **Devices**.